-Power-hitting and blazing speed were once again on display, as the 2007 Lady Bears led the Big 12 with 142 stolen bases and finished second in the league with 62 home runs.
+Power hitting and blazing speed were once again on display, as the 2007 Lady Bears led the Big 12 with 142 stolen bases and finished second in the league with 62 home runs.
 For the second straight season a player broke the school single-season home run mark, as Ashley Monceaux blasted 20 home runs.
-In addition, Monceaux also broke the single-season records in batting average, hits, doubles, RBI, slugging and on-base percentage, while Tiffany Wesley tied a new season record for stolen bases with 36.
+Monceaux also broke the single-season records in batting average, hits, doubles, RBI, slugging and on-base percentage, while Tiffany Wesley tied a new season record with 36 stolen bases.

-The 2007 Lady Bears collected numerous postseason awards as Monceaux and Brette Reagan were named NFCA All-Americans, making the second straight season that Baylor landed at least two players on the NFCA All-America squad.
-It was also the second consecutive year that a Baylor player (Kirsten Shortridge) took home the Big 12 Conference Freshman of the Year award.
+The 2007 Lady Bears collected numerous postseason awards, as Monceaux and Brette Reagan were named NFCA All-Americans, the second-straight season that Baylor landed at least two players on the NFCA All-America squad.
+It was also the second-consecutive year that a Baylor player (Kirsten Shortridge) took home the Big 12 Conference Freshman of the Year award.
 In all, a school record six players earned 2007 All-Big 12 honors.

 Under Moore, several players received national recognition for their play during the 2006 season.
 For the first time in school history, Baylor landed at least two players on the NFCA All-America squad.
-Brette Reagan picked up second-team honors while Lake was a third-team All-America selection.
-In addition, Reagan became the first player in school history to earn a Big 12 Player of the Year award as the freshman was chosen Big 12 Conference Freshman of the Year in a vote of league coaches.
+Brette Reagan picked up second team honors while Lake was a third team All-America selection.
+Reagan became the first player in school history to earn Big 12 Conference Freshman of the Year in a vote of league coaches.

-In all, six players landed on the 2006 All-Big 12 Conference squad while five players found their way onto the NFCA All-Midwest Region squad.
+In all, six players landed on the 2006 All-Big 12 Conference squad, while five players found their way onto the NFCA All-Midwest Region team.

-The 2006 squad excelled in the classroom as well as six players landed on the academic All-Big 12 Conference squad with Lake and Kelly Osburn earning first-team ESPN The Magazine Academic All-District VI honors.
-In fact, Osburn became the fourth softball player in program history to be named to the ESPN The Magazine Academic All-America team.
-As a team, the softball squad finished the year with a 3.4 GPA, the nation’s ninth-highest mark according to a list released by the NFCA.
+The 2006 squad excelled in the classroom as well, as six players landed on the academic All-Big 12 Conference team with Lake and Kelly Osburn earning first-team ESPN The Magazine Academic All-District VI honors.
+Osburn became the fourth softball player in program history to be named to the ESPN The Magazine Academic All-America team.
+The softball squad finished the year with a 3.4 GPA, the nation’s ninth-highest mark according to a list released by the NFCA.

-Moore took the Baylor softball program reached new heights in 2005.
-In 2005, Baylor established a new school record at the time with 51 wins as the Lady Bears claimed the school’s first regional title, capturing the NCAA Auburn Regional crown and advancing to the NCAA Super Regional for the first time.
+Moore took the Baylor softball program to new heights in 2005.
+Baylor established a new school record at the time with 51 wins as the Lady Bears claimed the school’s first regional title, capturing the NCAA Auburn Regional crown and advancing to an NCAA Super Regional for the first time.

-During the season, the program reached the highest ranking in school history to that point, climbing to No. 7 during the season.
-In addition to the lofty ranking, Baylor established a number of school records during the 2005 campaign.
-Under Moore’s guidance, the 2005 Lady Bears shattered nearly every team record, setting new marks in 15 hitting categories including average (.318), runs (384), home runs (57), slugging percentage (.502) and on-base percentage (.380).
+The program reached the highest ranking in school history to that point, climbing to No. 7 during the season.
+Under Moore’s guidance, the 2005 Lady Bears shattered nearly every team record, setting new marks in 15 hitting categories, including average (.318), runs (384), home runs (57), slugging percentage (.502) and on-base percentage (.380).

 While the team excelled in 2005, a number of players earned significant individual accolades.
 For only the second time in school history, a Baylor player earned NFCA All-America honors as Harmony Schwethelm was selected to the squad following an outstanding season.

-Along the way, Moore’s 2004 Lady Bears established then-school records for wins (48), conference victories (11) and winning percentage (.814).
-In addition, Moore helped the Lady Bears climb to their then-highest national ranking in school history, finishing the season ranked 19th in the country.
+Moore’s 2004 Lady Bears established then-school records for wins (48), conference victories (11) and winning percentage (.814).
+In addition, Moore helped the Lady Bears climb to their then-highest national ranking in school history, finishing the season ranked No. 19.

 The 2004 season also saw Baylor advance to the Big 12 Conference Championship semifinals for the first time ever.
 After finishing fourth in the conference during the regular season, tying Baylor’s then-highest ever conference finish, the Lady Bears advanced to the semifinals of the conference tournament before falling to Nebraska.

 During Baylor’s historic run at the conference tournament, the Lady Bears helped Moore reach a career milestone.
-Rallying to defeat rival Texas A&M 2-1 in an elimination game, the Lady Bears gave Moore his 300th career victory, a milestone that was recognized by the NFCA at its annual convention.
+Rallying to defeat rival Texas A&M, 2-1, in an elimination game, the Lady Bears gave Moore his 300th career victory.

 The 2004 season also saw numerous players receive recognition for their performances on the field.
 Baylor had four NFCA all-region selections, three all-conference selections, three all-conference tournament selections and two NCAA all-tournament selections.

-In addition, three times throughout the season Baylor pitchers were named Big 12 Conference Pitcher of the Week, the most in school history.
-Finally, Cristin Vitek, a first-team all-conference selection, was chosen as one of 40 players in the country as a finalist for USA Softball Player of the Year honors.
+Three times throughout the season Baylor pitchers were named Big 12 Conference Pitcher of the Week, the most in school history.
+Finally, Cristin Vitek, a first team all-conference selection, was chosen as one of 40 finalists for USA Softball Player of the Year honors.

-In 2003, Moore led Baylor to its third straight 30-win season.
-The year ended with a strong showing at the Big 12 Tournament; the Lady Bears were the first in the program’s history to win two games at the tournament.
-Baylor established a then-school record for home runs in a season with 29 as eight different players had at least one home run for the first time in school history.
+In 2003, Moore led Baylor to its third-straight 30-win season.
+The year ended with a strong showing at the Big 12 Tournament, as the Lady Bears were the first team in the program’s history to win two games at the tournament.
+Baylor established a then-school record 29 home runs in a season, as eight different players had at least one home run for the first time in school history.
 The Lady Bears also broke the school record for stolen bases with a conference-best 119, which was, at the time, the second-highest total in the Big 12’s existence.
-Baylor finished fifth nationally in total stolen bases and ninth nationally in steals per game during the 2003 season.
+Baylor finished fifth nationally in stolen bases and ninth nationally in steals per game.

-Known for his history of building strong pitching staffs, Moore’s pitchers put together the a dominating season in 2002.
-Baylor finished sixth in team ERA and was the only school in the nation with three pitchers ranked in the top 40 in individual ERA.
+Known for his history of building strong pitching staffs, Moore’s pitchers put together a dominant season in 2002.
+Baylor finished sixth in team ERA and was the only school in the nation with three pitchers ranked in the Top 40 in individual ERA.
 Cristin Vitek ranked 11th (0.89), Joni Miller was 30th (1.05) and Katie Decker was 35th (1.08).